arista-netdevops-community/cvp-in-gcp/README.md

 $ terraform destroy -var-file=examples/one-node-cvp-deployment.tfvars
 ```

-This will remove everything except data disks (and networks when using pre-existing ones) from the GCP project.
+This command removes everything except data disks (and networks when using pre-existing ones) from the GCP project.
 Please read [other notes](#OtherNotes) below for more info.

 ##  7. <a name='OtherNotes'></a>Other Notes
 - **Data disks**: Data disks will **not** be removed when destroying the environment unless `cvp_cluster_remove_disks` is set to `true`.
 Make sure to remove them manually when they're no longer needed.